livejs/frankenjs-2017/script.md

 * The second device has an address of 4 and we want to turn it green, so we send 0, 255, 0 to it

 (*bubble machine*)
-* The fog machine has an address of 16 and to turn it on, we have to send 255 for the motor on channel 16 and 255 for the fan on channel 17
+* The bubble machine has an address of 16 and to turn it on, we have to send 255 for the motor on channel 16 and 255 for the fan on channel 17